From the Practice

 Why Your Sciatica Keeps Coming Back

 You’ve done the stretching.
 You’ve taken the ibuprofen.
 Maybe a round of PT or a cortisone injection.
 It got better for a while.
 Then it came back.
-The reason is almost always the same — and it’s not where the pain is.
+The reason is almost always the same.
+And it’s not where the pain is.

 Read →